-Atest is a command line tool that allows users to build, install, and run Android tests locally, greatly speeding test re-runs without requiring knowledge of Trade Federation test harness command line options.
+Atest is a command line tool that allows users to build, install, and run Android tests locally, greatly speeding up test re-runs without requiring knowledge of Trade Federation test harness command line options.
 This page explains how to use Atest to run Android tests.

 For general information on writing tests for Android, see Android Platform Testing.